ulidtko/haskell-stack-builder/README.md

  * 1.3 GiB for Stack package index,
  * 200 MiB for a few Alpine packages,
  * 60 MiB for Stack static binary.

+Extra effort has been applied to prune unnecessary stuff; see [Dockerfile](./Dockerfile).